How to Create and Grade SKU in eCommerce Stores

 What is SKU Grading for eCommerce stores?

-How to grade SKU in eCommerce stores ?
+How do grade SKUs in eCommerce stores?

-FIFO Grading System – First In First Out
+FIFO Grading System – First In, First Out

 ABC Analysis Grading System